JessicaJHee/agentllm/README.md

 4. **Select an Agno agent**:
    - Click on the model selector
-   - Choose `agno/assistant`, `agno/echo`, or `agno/code-helper`
+   - Choose `agno/release-manager`
-   - Start chatting with your Agno agents!
+   - Start chatting with your Agno agent!

 ### Configuration